 The added challenge of a flat-packed vehicle design over the already tough targets for cost, durability and weight saving made for a fascinating and stimulating journey from concept to prototype.

 The most satisfying elements of the project for me are that the OX will make such a difference to so many people and that it has no competitor in any part of the world.
 It has been a privilege to work alongside Torquil to make his vision a reality.”

 CEO & Technical Director,

 PROTOTYPING AND BUILD

 The GVT has spent over £3 million bringing the OX to the working prototype stage and it is now seeking active partnerships to take the project through to a production-ready status.

 Extensive component selection, benchmarking and testing and was undertaken by the GVT’s partners to ensure that OX will cope with all of the environments that it is likely to be put to work in.

-A full testing programme has been successfully undertaken throughout the development of OX, including rigorous durability and reliability trials at the renowned Millbrook Proving Ground in Bedfordshire, UK and at the IDIADA Test Facility in Catalonia, Spain.
+A full testing programme has been successfully undertaken throughout the development of the OX, including rigorous durability and reliability trials at the renowned Millbrook Proving Ground in Bedfordshire, UK and at the IDIADA Test Facility in Catalonia, Spain.